sh123/codec2_talkie/README.md

 ![alt text](images/screenshot.png)
 ![alt text](images/screenshot_settings.png)

-This minimalistic Android application is a Walkie-Talkie style digital voice frontend for your radio modem, which uses open source [Codec2](https://github.com/drowe67/codec2) for speech audio frame encoding/decoding.
+This minimalistic Android application is an Amateur Radio Walkie-Talkie style digital voice frontend for your radio modem, which uses open source [Codec2](https://github.com/drowe67/codec2) for speech audio frame encoding/decoding.

-It is mainly intended for DV experimentation with ultra low cost 3-8 dollar radio modems, such as LoRa and 15-25 dollar ESP32 board flavours with built-in LoRa module: T-Beam, LoPy, TTGO, Heltec and others, but could also be used with custom hardware of software (Direwolf) modems + external transceivers or as a test harness for Codec2 frames generation and their playback.
+It is mainly intended for Amateur Radio DV experimentation with ultra low cost 3-8 dollar radio modems, such as LoRa and 15-25 dollar ESP32 board flavors with built-in LoRa module: T-Beam, LoPy, TTGO, Heltec and others, but could also be used with custom hardware of software (Direwolf) modems + external transceivers or as a test harness for Codec2 frames generation and their playback.

 ![alt text](images/tracker.jpg)